dylankb/dylankb.github.io/_posts/2016-2-14-a-closer-look-at-map-select-reduce.md

 => nil
 ```

 The return value is `nil`, and therefore each element that does not equal 3 will have a return value of `nil`.
-A way to address this is create a logic flow in your block where each element is positively evaluated.
+A way to address this is to use logic the enables your block to positively evaluate each element.

 ```ruby
 >>   if num == 3